babylonlabs-io/cosmos-bsn-contracts/README.md

 ## Architecture

-The contracts are written in Rust, and use the CosmWasm framework to interact with the BSN's Cosmos SDK.
+The contracts are written in Rust, and use the CosmWasm framework to interact with the BSN's Cosmos application layer.
 There's a thin layer, which adds a `babylon` module, which provides the necessary functionality to interact with the contracts through privileged calls (`sudo` messages) and custom messages.